MasaoFujii/pg_control_priority/README.md

     =# CREATE EXTENSION pg_control_priority;

 ### integer pg_get_priority(pid int)

 Return the scheduling priority ("nice") of the specified PostgreSQL server process.
 This function can get the priority of postmaster, backend, or auxiliary process.
 See getpriority(2) man page for details about a scheduling priority.

 This function is restricted to superusers by default, but other users can be granted EXECUTE to run the function.

 ### void pg_set_priority(pid int, priority int)

 Set the scheduling priority ("nice") of the specified PostgreSQL server process to the specified value.
 This function can change the priority of postmaster, backend, or auxiliary process.

+Valid priority values are between 0 and 19.
+Lower value than the current priority cannot be specified.
 See getpriority(2) man page for details about a scheduling priority.

 This function is restricted to superusers by default, but other users can be granted EXECUTE to run the function.

+Note that this extension doesn't accept a priority value in range between -20 and -1 while setpriority(2) does.
+Because the default priority is zero, and only root may lower the priority but PostgreSQL is not allowed to run as root.

 ## Configuration Parameters